Learn about various test methods and why none is fully satisfactory.

-While portable batteries can be discharged and recharged relatively quickly, a full discharge and recharge on large lead acid batteries gets quite involved, and service personnel continue to seek faster methods even if the readings are less accurate.
+Capacity is the leading health indicator of a battery but estimating it on the fly eludes scientists.
+The traditional charge/discharge/charge cycle still offers a dependable way to measure battery capacity.
+While portable batteries can be cycled relatively quickly, a full discharge and recharge on large lead acid batteries is not practical.
+Scientists continue to seek fast and non-intrusive test methods even if the readings are less accurate and applying a full discharge.
 This section explains what’s available in new technologies.

 Figure 1: Capacity fluctuations on two identical charge/ discharge tests of 91 starter batteries

 Courtesy of Cadex (2005)

 When evaluating battery test results, the question is asked: “Against what standard are the readings compared?”
 If the classic charge/discharge provides inaccuracies, assessing a modern test technology is put in question by asking: “Which method is more correct?”
 Could electrochemical impedance spectroscopy be better than a discharge/charge cycle, we ask?
 This might be true in some cases but not in all.

 Starter batteries have two distinct values, CCA and capacity.
 These two readings are close to each other like lips and teeth, but the characteristics are uniquely different; one cannot predict the other and correlation between the two is almost non-existent.
 (See BU-806, Tracking Battery Capacity and Resistance as part of Aging)

 Most rapid-testers look at the internal resistance, which is an approximation of CCA.
 Reading battery resistance is relatively simple but this alone cannot predict capacity, nor can it tell when to replace a battery as end-of-life is primarily capacity related.
 A battery will crank the engine as long as there is enough capacity to do so and a sudden failure might occur when the capacity drops below 30 percent.
 There is normally no slowing down of the cranking ability beforehand to indicate the demise.